Phuocminh94/dot-files/README.md

    ```sh
    cd ~/dotfiles
    ```

+3. Check permission for each `.sh` file using `ls -la`.
+Possibly `chmod +x` for each file
-3. Run the installation script:
+4. Run the installation script:
    ```sh
    ./install.sh
    ```